knausb/bam_processing/README.md

 The process has several steps.

 * Read alignment, including SAM to BAM conversion, sort and index
-* Indel realignment and quality adjustment
+* Indel realignment and quality adjustment - requires **known** variants, which we typically lack so this step is omitted
 * PCR duplicate removal